savian-net/SaviApp/README.md

 * Theming is not supported at this time but will be later.
 * The application has been tested on Windows PCs and not smaller devices.
 * Cells that contain any formatting, such as %, are displayed in a raw format when exported.
-  There is not general fix for this issue at this time.
+  There is not a general fix for this issue at this time.

 ---